GithubCoder2021/PyPet-Child-friendly-/README.md

 ###Bugs to Fix for Version 1.3:
 &nbsp;&nbsp;&nbsp;&nbsp; **1. &nbsp;**  bored_check() outputs comments that are too similar/all the same<br>
-&nbsp;&nbsp;&nbsp;&nbsp; **2. &nbsp;**  Violence is not initiated soon enough.
-Based on the violence_counter, it should come into play after the 3rd Throw action, but it is not coming into play until the 4th.<br>
+&nbsp;&nbsp;&nbsp;&nbsp; **2. &nbsp;**  Neglect is not initiated soon enough.
+Based on the neglect_counter, it should come into play after the 3rd Throw action, but it is not coming into play until the 4th.<br>
 &nbsp;&nbsp;&nbsp;&nbsp; **3. &nbsp;**  Check if Pygame's clock.tick() function is actually needed<br>
 &nbsp;&nbsp; **3a. &nbsp;**  Move "Time/AMPM adjustment" into a Function if possible